 9. Confidential References and Reports Essential or Desirable Evidence A positive and supportive written faith reference from a priest where the applicant regularly worships.
 E R A positive recommendation from current employer or Headteacher E R A second professional reference E R

-The Diocese of Leeds
+Working in the Diocese of Leeds